Our Ultimate Guide to Hotels in Hawaii Using Points

 Category 7 Hotel: Grand Hyatt Kauai Resort & Spa

 Some of our members have been known to rave about this hotel, so it’s worth a mention here.
-This upscale resort is situated right on the shores of Kauai, and for 30,000 points/night, you can maximize your points and stay at a beautiful resort.
+This upscale resort is situated right on the south shores of Kauai, and for 30,000 points/night during “standard” dates, you can maximize your points and stay at a beautiful resort.

 Category 8 Hotel: Andaz Maui at Wailea Resort

-Zac and his wife Virginia stay in Andaz resorts anytime they can, and for great reason!
-They offer a boutique feel and usually include great service and amenities.
+Zac and his wife Virginia stay in Andaz resorts anytime they can, and for a great reason.
+They offer a boutique feel and usually include impeccable service and amenities.

-During the “Standard” season, you can book this resort for 40,000 points/night.
+During the “standard” dates, you can book this resort for 40,000 points/night.

 Category 7 Hotel: Hyatt Regency Maui Resort and Spa